reactjs/react.dev/src/content/learn/separating-events-from-effects.md

 #### Fix a non-adjustable delay {/*fix-a-non-adjustable-delay*/}

 In this example, you can customize the interval delay.
-It's stored in a `delay` state variable which is updated by two buttons.
+It's stored in a `delay` State variable which is updated by two buttons.
 However, even if you press the "plus 100 ms" button until the `delay` is 1000 milliseconds (that is, a second), you'll notice that the timer still increments very fast (every 100 ms).
 It's as if your changes to the `delay` are ignored.
 Find and fix the bug.

 <Hint>